UKGovLD/URI-patterns-location/URI for Location v0.2.md

 # Annex II Things, Spatial-Objects and Versions

-INSPIRE spatial-objects are information objects that provide "...an abstract representation of a real-world phenomenon related to a specific location or geographical area" [[3]](#heading=h.2s8eyo1).
+INSPIRE spatial-objects are information objects that provide "...an abstract representation of a real-world phenomenon related to a specific location or geographical area" [[3](#reference.INSPIRE-Glossary)].
 Very loosely, we can think of a spatial-object as a 'document' that describes some aspects of part of the real-world. eg. the diagram below illustrates two different abstractions of Manchester Piccadilly Railway Station.
 As a **_RailwayStationArea_** indicating its maximum spatial extend and as a **_RailwayStationNode_** indicating position within a transport network made up of **_TransportNode_** and **_TransportLink _**objects.

 ![image alt text](image_1.png)

-The INSPIRE Generic Conceptual Model[4] provides a framework for defining spatial object types (aka feature types).
+The INSPIRE Generic Conceptual Model [[4](#reference.INSPIRE-GCM)] provides a framework for defining spatial object types (aka feature types).
 The INSPIRE GCM in-turn draws on the General Feature Model of "ISO 19109:2005 Application Schema".
-INSPIRE thematic data-specifications are formulated as ISO 19109 application schema that define feature types (aka spatial-object types), data types, union types (one of a number of alternates), enumerations (of string values) and codelists (see [5] for a gentle introduction to the ISO 19109 application schema).
+INSPIRE thematic data-specifications are formulated as ISO 19109 application schema that define feature types (aka spatial-object types), data types, union types (one of a number of alternates), enumerations (of string values) and codelists (see [[5](#reference.ApplicationSchemaCox)] for a gentle introduction to the ISO 19109 application schema).
 For example the UML diagrams below illustrate the **_RailwayStationNode_** and **_RailwayStationArea_** feature type definitions that are part of the INSPIRE data specification for Railway Transport Networks within the Transport Network (TN) theme.

 ![image alt text](image_2.png)![image alt text](image_3.png)